Discovering the Healing Power of Brainspotting

 It’s a flexible approach that can be used with adults, teens, and children, and it often integrates well with other modalities such as EMDR, somatic therapy, and ketamine-assisted psychotherapy.

-What a Brainspotting Session Is Like
+What to Expect in a Brainspotting Session

 Brainspotting sessions are gentle, collaborative, and paced to your comfort level.
 You remain fully in control the entire time.